jariarkko/arch-model-t/introreduxredux.md

 common practice for many Internet services, often without users understanding those practices.

-This memo suggests that the existing threat model, while important and still valid, is no longer alone sufficient to cater for the pressing security and privacy issues on the Internet.
-For instance, while it continues to be very important to protect Internet communications against outsiders, it is also necessary to protect systems against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.

-Of course, there are many trade-offs in the Internet on who one chooses to interact with and why or how.
-It is not the role of this memo to dictate those choices.
-But it is important that we understand the implications of different practices.
-It is also important that when it comes to basic Internet infrastructure, our chosen technologies lead to minimal exposure with respect to the non-communications threats.
+It is important that when it comes to basic Internet infrastructure, our chosen technologies lead to minimal exposure with respect to the non-communications threats.
 It is particularly important to ensure that non-communications security related threats are properly understood for any new Internet technology.
-While the consideration of these issues is relatively new in the IETF, this memo provides some initial ideas about potential broader threat models to consider when designing protocols for the Internet or when trying to defend against pervasive monitoring.
-Further down the road, updated threat models could result in changes in BCP 72 {{RFC3552}} (guidelines for writing security considerations) and BCP 188 {{RFC7258}} (pervasive monitoring), to include proper consideration of non-communications security threats.

-It may also be necessary to have dedicated guidance on how systems design and architecture affect security.
 The sole consideration of communications security aspects in designing Internet protocols may lead to accidental or increased impact of security issues elsewhere.
 For instance, allowing a participant to unnecessarily